 Double Olympic silver medalist Marianne St-Gelais, Charles’ girlfriend (at the time), added to the emotion with a post-victory kiss that became one of the most memorable, instant-classic moments of the Games.

-In Sochi 2014, Charles added to his impressive collection of Olymipc gold medals and rinkside kisses from St-Gelais, winning the 1500m with a beautiful pass on rival Viktor An of Russia.
+In Sochi 2014, Charles added to his impressive collection of Olympic gold medals and rinkside kisses from St-Gelais, winning the 1500m with a beautiful pass on rival Viktor Ahn of Russia.

 Then, some good news for Canada.

-After some deliberation with coaches and his family, Charles announced that he'll be skating for four more years on the Strombo Show because he "still likes the burn in his legs."
+After some deliberation with coaches and his family, Charles announced that he'd be skating for four more years on CBC's The Strombo Show because he "still likes the burn in his legs."